wp-plugins/url-shortener-for-twitter-tools/README.txt

 == Frequently Asked Questions ==

+= I don't know where to configure my Twitter account =

+Your Twitter account ain't configured for and within this plugin.
+As mentioned above, you need the plugin Twitter Tools, where your account has to be configured.

-"What if I install your plugin and don't even use Twitter Tools.
-Will your plugin harm my WordPress blog?"
+= What if I install your plugin and don't even use Twitter Tools.
+Will your plugin harm my WordPress blog? =

 No!
 Unless you use Twitter Tools, simply nothing will happen.

+== Screenshots ==

+1. you won't have to shorten your post URL by yourself, as you could do on the unfake.it website: uf_screenshot.jpg
+2. to make this plugin work without any further configuration, just make sure, you enabled twittering your posts in the Twitter Tools Options: tt_enable.jpg (WP administration: `Settings`, `Twitter Tools`)

 == Author ==